 The Housing Authority of the Borough of Buena entered into an agreement to retain management services from the Housing Authority of the City of Vineland and has agreed to pay \$29,500 annually and to be invoiced monthly.
 The Housing Authority of the City of Vineland provides management services and additional services on an as-needed basis for the Housing Authority of the Borough of Buena.
 The current agreement became effective as of January 1, 2013, and is effective until December 31, 2017.
 This agreement will renew one additional five year term through December 31, 2022 unless written notice is received 30 days prior to expiration.
-The total management fees paid was \$29,500 for the years ended March 31, 2016 and 2015.
+Due to the RAD conversion, effective February 1, 2017 (see note 1), the agreement was amended to allow for additional fees during the year of transition in the amount of \$50 per leased unit per month.
+This amendment yielded an additional \$6,000 of fees for the fiscal year ended March 31, 2017.
+The total management fees paid were \$35,500 and \$29,500 for the fiscal years ended March 31, 2017 and 2016, respectively.